Jeffrey Epstein: Wealth

-The exact origin of Epstein's wealth is unknown.
-Leslie Wexner was one source of Epstein's original wealth.
-An assistant of Epstein also stated that he got his fortune started through Robert Maxwell, the media mogul father of Ghislaine Maxwell.
+According to Forbes, most of Epstein's wealth between 1999 and 2018 came from $490 million in fees, (mainly from billionaires Leslie Wexner, $200 million, and Leon Black, $170 million) with the remaining $310 million reported as income by his companies from investment returns.
+Due to the US Virgin Islands' tax exemptions, his corporations saved $300 million in taxes and paid an effective tax rate of 4%, even though the top marginal tax rate was 39%.
+In 2025 Epstein's estate received $105 million in tax refunds.

-When Epstein pleaded guilty in 2008 to soliciting and procuring prostitution, his lawyers stated he was a billionaire with a net worth of over one billion dollars.
-A number of sources, however, have questioned the extent of Epstein's wealth and his status as a billionaire.
-According to an article in The New York Times, his "fortune may be more illusion than fact".
-Epstein lost "large sums of money" in the 2008 financial crisis, and "friends and patrons"—including retail billionaire Leslie Wexner, "deserted him" following his pleading guilty to prostitution charges in 2008.
-New York magazine claimed that "there's scant proof" of Epstein's "financial bona fides", and Forbes also ran an article entitled "Why sex offender Jeffrey Epstein is not a billionaire".
+Les Wexner was one source of Epstein's original wealth.
+An assistant of Epstein stated he got his fortune started through Robert Maxwell, the media mogul father of Ghislaine.
+When Epstein pleaded guilty in 2008 to soliciting and procuring prostitution, his lawyers stated he had a net worth of over a billion dollars.
+Several sources have questioned the extent of Epstein's wealth and his status as a billionaire.
+According to The New York Times, his "fortune may be more illusion than fact."
+Epstein lost "large sums of money" in the 2008 financial crisis, and "friends and patrons"—including billionaire Leslie Wexner—"deserted him" following his pleading guilty to prostitution charges.
+New York magazine claimed "there's scant proof" of Epstein's "financial bona fides," and Forbes ran an article entitled "Why sex offender Jeffrey Epstein is not a billionaire."

-Spencer Kuvin, an attorney for three of Epstein's alleged victims in the case where Epstein pleaded guilty to sexual activity with minors, stated that "he and his team 'pursued every possible angle' to find out Epstein's net worth but found that much of his wealth is offshore."
-An investigation by the Miami Herald of the Swiss Leaks documents indicated that Epstein had multiple financial accounts with millions of dollars in offshore tax havens.
-In the Paradise Papers, records showed that Epstein in February 1997, became a client of Appleby, a Bermuda-based law firm which specialized in the creation of offshore companies and investment vehicles for the ultra-wealthy.
-A client profile of Epstein described his job cryptically as the "Manager of Fortune".
+Spencer Kuvin, an attorney for three Epstein victims, stated that "he and his team 'pursued every possible angle' to find out Epstein's net worth but found much of it to be offshore."
+An investigation by the Miami Herald of the Swiss Leaks documents indicated Epstein had financial accounts with millions of dollars in offshore tax havens.
+In the Paradise Papers, records showed that Epstein in 1997, became a client of Appleby, a Bermuda-based law firm which specialized in the creation of offshore companies and investment vehicles.
+A client profile of Epstein described his job cryptically as the "Manager of Fortune."

-Federal prosecutors on July 12, 2019, stated in court documents that, based on records from one financial institution, Jeffrey Epstein was "extravagantly wealthy" and had assets worth at least $500 million and earned more than $10 million a year.
-The extent of his wealth, however, was not known, since he had not filled out a financial affidavit for his bail application.
+Federal prosecutors on July 12, 2019, stated in court documents that, based on records from one financial institution, Epstein had assets worth at least $500 million and earned more than $10 million a year.
+The extent of his wealth, however, was unknown, since he had not filled a financial affidavit for his bail application.
 According to Bloomberg News, "Today, so little is known about Epstein's current business or clients that the only things that can be valued with any certainty are his properties."
 The Miami Herald in their investigation of the Paradise Papers and Swiss Leaks documents concluded that Epstein's wealth is likely spread secretly across the globe.